 If clients haven’t booked in a while, send out a direct mail piece or email reminding them to book and encourage them by talking about new services if you have any or special retail offerings.
-You might want to incentive clients to book by offering special pricing on a massage or skin treatment if they book by a certain date.
+You might want to incentivize clients to book by offering special pricing on a massage or skin treatment if they book by a certain date.

 Leverage social media

 Use your social media channels to encourage bookings.
-In a blog or on Facebook, talk about a trend in massage or point to research; discuss the value of certain skin treatments for seasonal skin care problems, highlight a new retail offering.
+In a blog or on Facebook, talk about a trend in massage or point to research; discuss the value of certain skin treatments for seasonal skincare problems, highlight a new retail offering.
 Tweet out a message about a new offering.
-Include links to your website so followers can get more information and to call your spa or massage practice to make an appointment or book online.
+Include links to your website so followers can get more information and call your spa or massage practice to make an appointment or book online.

 Send a greeting

 Clients appreciate it when you remember a special day like a birthday or anniversary by sending a card along with a special offer.
-Also send cards – online or print – to clients on holidays.
+Also, send cards – online or print – to clients on holidays.
 Consider others in addition to the major ones like New Year’s and Thanksgiving.
-Send a greeting on July 4 or Memorial Day or one of the holidays we celebrate.
+Send a greeting on July 4 or Memorial Day, or one of the holidays we celebrate.

 Get your clients to pre-book as often as possible and keep in front of clients to keep your appointment calendar full.